springboardmentor2468a-lab/AgriYield/README.md

-# Agri-Health Exploratory Data Analysis
+# Agri-Yield Exploratory Data Analysis

 This repository contains the Exploratory Data Analysis (EDA) work done as part of my internship project on agricultural yield data.